Santa Maria Maggiore: Cappella Paolina (or Borghese Chapel) and Salus Populi Romani

 The column in the Piazza Santa Maria Maggiore celebrates the famous icon of the Virgin Mary now enshrined in the Borghese Chapel of the basilica.
-It is known as Salus Populi Romani, or Health of the Roman People or Salvation of the Roman People, due to a miracle in which the icon reportedly helped keep plague from the city.
+It is known as Salus Populi Romani ("Protectress of the Roman People" or "Health of the Roman People") due to a miracle in which the icon reportedly helped keep plague from the city.
 The icon is at least a thousand years old, and according to a tradition was painted from life by St Luke the Evangelist using the wooden table of the Holy Family in Nazareth.

-The Salus Populi Romani has been a favourite of several popes and acted as a key Mariological symbol.
+The Salus Populi Romani has been praised by several popes and acted as a key Mariological symbol.

-Prior to becoming the Roman Pontiff, Cardinal Eugenio Pacelli celebrated his first Catholic mass before the image inside the Borghese Chapel on Easter Sunday, 2 April 1899.
+Prior to becoming Pope Pius XII, Cardinal Eugenio Pacelli celebrated his first Catholic Mass before the image inside the Borghese Chapel on Easter Sunday, 2 April 1899.
 In December 1953, the icon was carried through Rome to initiate the first Marian year.
 On 1 November 1954, the icon was translated and officially crowned by Pope Pius XII at Basilica of Saint Peter as he gave a personal speech and introduced a new Marian feast Queenship of Mary.

-Future pontiffs, Pope Paul VI, Pope John Paul II, Pope Benedict XVI, and Pope Francis all honoured the Salus Populi Romani with personal visits and liturgical celebrations.
+Future pontiffs Pope Paul VI, Pope John Paul II, Pope Benedict XVI, and Pope Francis all visited the Salus Populi Romani and led liturgical celebrations.

 Papal basilica

 As a papal basilica, Santa Maria Maggiore is often used by the pope.
 He presides over the rites for the annual Feast of the Assumption of Mary on 15 August there.
 Except for a few priests and the basilica's archpriest, the canopied high altar is reserved for use by the pope alone.
 Pope Francis visited the basilica on the day after his election.

 The pope gives charge of the basilica to an archpriest, usually a cardinal.
 Formerly, the archpriest was the titular Latin Patriarch of Antioch, a title abolished in 1964.
 Since 29 December 2016, the archpriest has been Stanisław Ryłko.

 In addition to the archpriest and his assistant priests, a chapter of canons is resident.
 Redemptorist, Dominican and Franciscan Friars of the Immaculate priests serve the church.

 The King of Spain, currently Felipe VI, is ex officio protocanon of the basilica's chapter.

+As pope, Francis visited the basilica often, mainly to visit the Salus Populi Romani.
+He visited before and after trips outside the Vatican, calling the icon his "great devotion."
+He had also constructed a tomb next to the icon to be his final resting place upon his death in 2025.
+Francis was laid to rest at Santa Maria Maggiore on the afternoon of Saturday, 26 April 2025, following a funeral procession from Vatican City.
+Francis thereby became the first pope to be interred outside the Vatican since Leo XIII in 1903, and the first pope interred in Santa Maria Maggiore since Clement IX in 1669.